Chip Compactors Overview: Understanding Metal Waste Compression Systems

 • Excessive storage space usage

-• Difficulty in transporting loose scrap
+• Difficulty transporting loose scrap

 • Environmental concerns related to waste disposal